 Where required by Accounting Standards, comparative figures have been adjusted to conform with changes in presentation for the current financial year.
+The impact of any changes to comparative figures was not material in the 2018 financial year.

 (b) Revenue recognition